Your documents are in the system.

 Deploy and hand off

 We deploy to your production environment with monitoring, logging, and a documented evaluation cadence so your team can detect drift when your corpus changes.
 We write the runbooks, train the internal owners, and stay available for the first production issues.
-You own the system when we leave - not a dependency on us.

 Why LlamaIndex is the right foundation for enterprise retrieval - and where it goes wrong in practice